KevalMGajjar/ExpenseTrackerAndroid/README.md

     git clone [https://github.com/KevalMGajjar/ExpenseTrackerAndroid.git](https://github.com/KevalMGajjar/ExpenseTrackerAndroid.git)
     ```

-2.  **Open in Android Studio:**
+2.  **Project Configuration:**
-    - Open Android Studio (latest stable version recommended).
+    - Open the project in Android Studio (latest stable version recommended).
-    - Select `Open` and navigate to the cloned project directory.
+    - Navigate to the `utils` folder and open the `Constants.kt` file.
+    - Update the following values with your own configuration:
+        - `BASE_URL`: The URL of your running backend server.
+        - `JWT_SECRET`: Your secret key for JWT.
+        - `GOOGLE_SERVICE_STRING`: Your Google services string.

 3.  **Backend Setup:**
     - This app requires the Spring Boot backend to be running.
     - You can find the backend repository here: **[KevalMGajjar/ExpenseTrackerBackend](https://github.com/KevalMGajjar/ExpenseTrackerBackend)**
     - Clone and run the backend server separately, following the instructions in its README.
-    - Update the `BASE_URL` in the Android project's network configuration to point to your running server instance.

 4.  **Build & Run:**
     - Let Gradle sync all the dependencies.